philc/book-notes/playful parenting - lawrence cohen.md

   * "Acting up and getting punished can be a way to get a refill if none is freely available.
 Unfortunately, the usual response, to ignore these children, makes them only more desperate for a refill."
   * "Mirroring" is a great game for building connection.
 Just don't make it feel like teasing.
-  * For babies, peekaboo is the est game for exploring reconnection.
+  * For babies, peekaboo is the best game for exploring reconnection.
     * "If you experiment with the duration of time you hide during peekaboo, you can find exactly the length of time that brings the most giggles."
   * "Not many parents have experienced that profound bliss of deep, loving eye gazing with a child over age two.
 Not many even know it's possible to regain.
 We think that only babies do this, when we're playing deeply with them.
-But older kids can too, if we're as deeply engaged.
+But older kids can too, if we're as deeply engaged."
-  * The love gun
+  * Game: the love gun
-    * A game he invented which allows him to connect with aggressive boys.
+    * He invented this to allow him to connect with aggressive boys.
     * If they're using a gun as a toy, he says it's a love gun, and when shot, he has to love whoever shot him.
 "I open up my arms and take a step toward them with a big, goofy, lovestruck grin on my face."
     * "Sometimes they'll say 'No, this is a hate gun.'
 I just say 'Oh, it must be broken because it's making me love you."
     * "If they barricade themselves in a room, I slip love notes under the door and plead to be allowed in.
 If they come with both arms swinging, I say 'Oh, you want to dance.'"
   * Connection games "work best when the adult provides the insistence on connecting, but the child actually